ONyeNYC/Meal_Fetching_Project/README.md

 ### JavaScript Logic

 The JavaScript file uses the Fetch API to get random meals from 'https://www.themealdb.com/api/json/v1/1/random.php'.
 It ensures that each meal is unique by storing fetched meal IDs in an array.

+## License

+This project is licensed under the MIT License.

+## Contributing

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request